Vietnam.vn - Nền tảng quảng bá Việt Nam

 On the other hand, people who talk about how much money their children earn are mostly unclear about the purpose of what they are saying and indirectly cause trouble for their children.

 There was a mother whose son was in 5th grade.
-One day, she looked through old photos and saw her son "wetting the bed" when he was a child.
+One day, she looked through old photos and saw her son "wetting the bed" when he was little.

 Initially, the family only knew about these private photos.
 Unexpectedly, during a parent-teacher conference, the mother chatted with other parents and freely shared photos of her son wetting the bed when he was a child.

-Then, this embarrassing image somehow spread throughout the class, the boy was teased by his friends to the point of not wanting to go to school anymore.
+Then, this embarrassing image somehow spread throughout the class, the boy was teased by his friends to the point that he didn't want to go to school anymore.

-The frustrating thing is that even though the child intended to drop out of school, the mother still felt like she did nothing wrong, just happy and not that serious.
+The frustrating thing is that even though the child intended to drop out of school, the mother still felt like she did nothing wrong, she was just happy and it wasn't that serious.

 In fact, this mother’s thinking is very common in many families.
-They think that their children are still young and do not know anything, and they calmly tell others about their children’s embarrassing stories.
+They think that their children are still young and do not know anything, and they calmly tell their children’s embarrassing stories to others.
 However, children, like adults, also have feelings of shame and self-esteem.

-So, on this issue, parents must change their thinking, treat their children like adults, respect and understand, not make public, not share their children's shameful things.
+So, on this issue, parents must change their thinking, treat their children like adults, respect and understand, do not publicize, do not share their children's shameful things.

 7 bí mật của con thường bị cha mẹ EQ thấp tiết lộ với người ngoài khiến chúng tổn thương- Ảnh 2.